mjenior/riptide/README.md

 Reactions pruned to 285 from 1129 (74.76% change)
 Metabolites pruned to 285 from 1132 (74.82% change)
-Flux through the objective DECREASED to ~54.71 from ~65.43 (16.38% change) Contextualized GENRE has a concordance of 45.4% (p=0.005)
+Flux through the objective DECREASED to ~54.71 from ~65.43 (16.38% change) Contextualized GENRE is concordant with the transcriptome (p=0.003)

-RIPTiDe completed in 31 seconds
+RIPTiDe completed in 15 seconds

 ```